Cremeforest/AD_MCI_framework_v3/README.md

-Clinically meaningful risk stratification via Kaplan–Meier analysis Robustness under simulated missing data conditions Consistent performance in external validation (NACC cohort)
+Clinically meaningful risk stratification via Kaplan–Meier analysis Robustness under simulated missing data conditions Consistent performance in external validation (NACC cohort) Reproducibility

-Reproducibility

-Code, figures, and tables are provided.
-ADNI and NACC datasets are not included due to controlled access requirements.
-Data access instructions are provided in docs/data_access_note.md.
+All code, figures, and tables are included in this repository ADNI and NACC datasets are not distributed due to controlled access policies Data access instructions are provided in: docs/data_access_note.md
 Setup

+Create the environment:

-conda env create -f environment.yml conda activate <env_name>
+conda env create -f environment.yml

+Activate it:

+conda activate <env_name>

 Dependencies are also listed in requirements.txt.